-Over 60 percent of U.S. individuals living with depression have experienced severe impairment as a result, and up to 30 percent of people living with depression do not find relief in existing treatments.
+Over 60 percent of U.S. individuals living with depression have experienced severe impairment as a result, and up to

 Selective serotonin reuptake inhibitors (SSRIs) are the most commonly prescribed drugs for depression.
 They work by boosting levels of the “happiness hormone” in the brain: serotonin.

 Prof. Doya explains the motivation for the recent study, saying, “It has always been speculated that different types of depression exist, and they influence the effectiveness of the drug.
 But there has been no consensus.”